kanje/my-swe-principles/README.md

 Write standard compliant code.

 - Disable compiler extensions.
 We want to have portable code.
-- Enable as much warnings as possible, and thread them as errors.
+- Enable as much warnings as possible, and treat them as errors.
-  Use a compiler to help you.
+  Let a compiler help you.
 - Compile code with as many compilers as you can.
-Different compilers generate different diagnostics and let you find more issues in your code.
+Different compilers generate different diagnostics and let you find more issues in the code.
 - Compile code with different optimisation settings.
-Make sure the code works the same in release, debug etc. builds.
+Make sure the code works the same way in release, debug etc. builds.

 ## Intended Usage